-The Chesapeake Section of the American Association of Physics Teachers (CSAAPT, covering Delaware, Maryland, Virginia, and the District of Columbia) will host its Spring 2022 Meeting semi-virtually on Saturday, April 2, 2022.
+The Chesapeake Section of the American Association of Physics Teachers (CSAAPT, covering Delaware, Maryland, Virginia, and the District of Columbia) will host its Fall 2023 Meeting semi-virtually on Saturday, October 21, 2023.

 The Chesapeake Section of AAPT condemns racism and prejudice in all forms and strives to promote diversity and equity in the classroom and society at large.
 We stand in solidarity with peaceful protesters across the country and the world working to draw attention to violence against Black people and build coalitions for change.
 We are proud to be a local section of the national American Association of Physics Teachers; an association that in recent years has increasingly spotlighted and supported work and resources related to diversity and equity.
 Read the national AAPT Statement on Racism and Violence Against Black People.

 As educators, we all have an important role to play in promoting equity and diversity in our classrooms and society more broadly.
 Students’ learning cannot be separated from their culture and experiences outside the classroom.
 We owe it to our students to try to understand the contexts in which they learn and to do our best to ensure all students feel safe and valued in our classes and in the broader physics and astronomy community.
 As each of us reflects on what we can do in our own classroom to support these goals we recommend the following resources:

 - AAPT Team-Up Report on elevating African American representation in undergraduate physics and astronomy

 - The Underrepresentation Curriculum Project with resources and lesson plans for addressing equity and inclusion in science